The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

 Aye!
-I know the emperor as much, as thou knowest him.
+I know the Emperor as well as thou knowest him.

 MARCIA.